bbc/gel-grid/README.md

 ## Who is using this?

-The following teams are currently using this component: GEL, News, Sport, Live, Search, BBC Food, Taster & Academy, IPS Web (R&D)
+The following teams are currently using this component: GEL, News, Sport, Live, Search, BBC Food, Taster & Academy, IPS Web (R&D), BBC Subtitle Guidelines

 If your team is using this component, let us know and we'll add you to the list.